What Your School Must Do to Receive School LAND Trust Funds

 - Review the current plan to determine if adjustments need to be made or a new plan prepared.

-- If the school and council have conducted a formal school-wide assessment in preparing the SIP, the results should help the council select the academic need, the steps needed to address the need and assessments to monitor progress.
+- If the school and council have reviewed school-wide assessment data, the results should help the council select the academic need, the steps needed to address the need and assessments to monitor progress.

 - If a new plan (or revision) needs to be prepared, begin by understanding the assessment results at a deeper level to understand specifically the needs within a test score that need attention.

 - Invite education specialists at the school and district to recommend solutions and programs that are research based.

 - Invite all members to describe how the group they represent can provide support towards students reaching the goal.

 - Identify barriers and how the plan will address them.

 - Prepare a step by step outline of the action plan that includes duties and responsibilities, who is responsible and the timeframe

 - Decide how much funding will be required to implement the plan.